Radical Sharing & Universal Love Don’t Work

 Here we are considering the more expansive, “multi-cultural,” version of the Golden Rule called the Platinum Rule, which says, “Do to others as they would want you to do.”
 Since the poor will naturally want the rich to fully share all their property, this Platinum Rule expresses the Morality of Radical Sharing.

-The Platinum Rule, however, does not meet the standards of the Path of G>O>D>.
+The Platinum Rule, however, does not meet the standards of Our Spiritual Path.
 The morality of Radical Sharing doesn’t work.
 It is impractical and suboptimal.
 Few individuals, and no nations, have successfully adopted this ethic.

 If we followed the Christian ethic of Radical Sharing, we would share all our wealth with others, and others would share all their wealth with us.
 The result would be a radical leveling of wealth throughout the world.
 The difference between rich and poor would disappear, and everyone in the world would have “one room to live in and one pot to cook in.”